AEP terms & conditions

 During the course, participants may be asked to complete and keep a copy of their coursework and assignments, which their social worker may request as part of the homestudy.
 Participants will be shown how to do this as a part of the course.
 The material of this course can be sensitive in nature and participants may find themselves reacting strongly to one or more of the topics.
 We ask that you keep an open conversation with your facilitator and social worker, who will offer support throughout.
 Our program emphasizes self-care and weekly check-ins.

-We understand adoption as a life-long learning process; as such, we test for completion and mastery, and we encourage participants to keep learning beyond the scope of the course.
+We understand adoption as a life-long learning process; as such, we encourage participants to keep learning beyond the scope of the course.
 Throughout the course, the facilitator will offer feedback and answer questions.

 Please note that taking AEP-Online does not necessarily ensure preferential treatment in the ministry assessment and placement process.